SMU Dedman Law Students Wishing to Request Reciprocity from Another ABA – Accredited Law School:

 SMU Dedman School of Law Reciprocity Policy

-The Office of Career Services at SMU Dedman School of Law will allow reasonable access to resources to third-year law students and graduates of other ABA-accredited law schools that grant reciprocal services to SMU Dedman School of Law students and graduates.
+The Office of Career Services at SMU Dedman School of Law will allow reasonable access to resources to third-year law students and graduates of other ABA-accredited law schools outside of the Dallas-Fort Worth metropolitan area that grant reciprocal services to SMU Dedman School of Law students and graduates.

 How to Request Reciprocity